Modular resurgent structures: Modular resurgence

 \section{Modular resurgence}

-In this section, we consider a class of Gevrey-1 asymptotic series that replicate the central features of the resurgence of the spectral trace of local $\IP^2$, which has been extensively studied in~\cite{Rella22, FR1phys}.
-We propose a new perspective on their resurgent structures by taking the point of view of the $q$-series acting as generating functions of the Stokes constants.
-In particular, a cardinal role in this paradigm of \emph{modular resurgence} is played by the $L$-functions whose coefficients are given by the Stokes constants and their functional equation.
-We describe a global exact resurgent symmetry connecting pairs of what we define as \emph{modular resurgent series} and present a conjectural relation between the latter and quantum modular forms.
+In this section, we consider a particular class of Gevrey-1 asymptotic series that replicate the central features of the resurgence of the spectral trace of local $\IP^2$, which has been extensively studied in~\cite{Rella22, FR1phys}.
+Backed by this and other examples discussed in Section~\ref{sec:examples}, we propose a new perspective on the resurgent structure of these asymptotic series by taking the point of view of the $q$-series acting as generating functions of the Stokes constants and the $L$-functions acting as their Dirichlet series.
+As we shall see, a cardinal role in this paradigm of \emph{modular resurgence} is played by the functional equation satisfied by these \emph{resurgent $L$-functions}.
+When all Borel singularities are simple poles, we describe a global, exact resurgent symmetry connecting pairs of what we define as \emph{modular resurgent series} and present a conjectural relation between MRSs and quantum modular forms.